News

 National News

-CAMRA National Pub of The Year 2025
+CAMRA National Club of The Year 2025

 The coveted title has been won by the Tamworth Tap in Staffordshire, bagging an unprecedented trilogy of top titles.
 Since the start of CAMRA’s Pub of the Year competition in 1988, no pub has ever won the Campaign’s most prestigious award three times – until now.
 Read the full story here.